 At Key Healthcare, we bring that research to life by offering:

-- Acceptance & Commitment Therapy (ACT) – guides your teen to accept difficult feelings while focusing on their values.
+• Acceptance & Commitment Therapy for teens guides your teen to accept difficult feelings while focusing on their values.

-- Family Therapy – strengthens family bonds and helps you support your child’s recovery.
+• Family Therapy for teens strengthens family bonds and helps you support your child’s recovery.

-- Group Therapy– connects your teenager with peers who understand what they are going through.
+• Group Therapy for teens connects your teenager with peers who understand what they are going through.

 By mixing proven trauma therapies with caring support, we give your child the best chance for lasting recovery and new confidence.